 I was born in Belfast and educated at St. Malachy’s College Belfast, King’s College London and Hertford College Oxford.
 Between 1996 and 1999 I taught and lectured in social theory, politics and political economy at the University of Oxford.
 In 1999, I exited academic life to work as an analyst of global social, political, business and technological trends (or ‘futurologist’) at the think-tank The Intelligence Factory (then part of Young and Rubicam) in New York.
 Since 1998 I’ve also been writing regularly on social, political and technological trends for British newspapers and magazines and in 2004 I became a writer for the Financial Times magazine.
 I’ve written essays, features and cover stories for the FT magazine, contributed to the comment pages on ideas and trends, interviewed everyone from Tom Friedman to Naomi Klein for the “Lunch with the FT slot” and reported for the FT from Beirut.
 Between September 2005 and October 2006, I wrote a column for The Guardian called BIG IDEA, and before that I wrote similar columns for The Times and the Financial Times.

 Other stuff.
 Between 2004 and 2009, I was, on a part-time basis, Director of Talks at the ICA in London.
 Speakers I invited to the ICA and hosted there included Malcolm Gladwell, Amartya Sen, Chris Anderson, Samantha Power, Patti Smith, Shere Hite, Gerry Adams, Naomi Wolf, Boris Johnson, Antonio Negri, Ayaan Hirsi Ali, Tariq Ramadan, and the late Anna Politovskaya.
-I was the associate producer of Adam Curtis’s three-part series about game theory, The Trap: Whatever happened to our dream of freedom?, which aired on BBC2 in 2007, and was also an associate producer on Curtis’s new series All Watched Over By Machines of Loving Grace, which aired on BBC2 in 2011.
-In 2007 I took second prize in the annual Sean O’Faolain short story competition in Ireland.
-My Big Ideas book was originally published in 2008 by Atlantic Books, and has now been translated into Korean, Spanish and Polish.
-My second book Cyburbia was published in February 2009 by Little, Brown and by Knopf in Canada.
+I was the associate producer of Adam Curtis’s three-part ideas-driven series The Trap: Whatever happened to our dream of freedom?, which aired on BBC2 in the UK in March 2007.
+I was one of the associate producers of Adam Curtis’s latest three-part series All Watched Over By Machines of Loving Grace, which looked at the relationship between cybernetics, ecology and culture and aired on BBC2 in May 2011.
+My first book, Big Ideas, was based on a weekly column about ideas I wrote for The Guardian newspaper in the UK.
+It was originally published in 2008 by Atlantic Books, and has now been translated into Korean, Spanish and Polish.
+My second book Cyburbia, about how the internet is changing contemporary culture, was published in February 2009 by Little, Brown and by Knopf in Canada.
 In the same year my essay “Caught in the Net” was re-published in Yale University Press’s annual Best of Technology Writing book for 2010.
-My new book Niche was published by Little, Brown in March 2011, and is shortly to be published in lots of other countries around the world.
-I still work as a social forecaster, analysing and predicting trends for a new agency called Flockwatching
+I won a K Blundell award from the Society of Authors for my third book, Niche: The Missing Middle and why Business Needs to Specialise to Survive, is about the problems which face mainstream media, business, culture and politics in an age of ubiquitous new media and social fragmentation; it was published by Little, Brown around the world in March 2011 and again in August 2012.
+I also work as a social forecaster, analysing global trends for a little agency called Flockwatching